 - small wire cutters or scissors (do not use sewing scissors!)

 My vase had a flat glass bottom now becoming the top of the dome.
-I covered it by first painting a spool, as mentioned above then wrapping wired floral picks along with left over eggs around & setting on top of flat base. *this is when you would hot glue to base if not going to dismantle for storing.
+I covered it by first painting a spool, as mentioned above then wrapping wired floral picks along with leftover eggs around and setting on top of a flat base.

-I used a floral pick for the topiary that had shimmering butterflies on a wire ( it looks washed out in image, but it is so pretty in person)
+I used a floral pick for the topiary that had shimmering butterflies on a wire ( it looks washed out in the image, but it is so pretty in person).

-Now it’s finished & ready to move to my dining room!
-I just have to grocery shop, clean & be ready to cook for Easter!
+Now it’s finished and ready to move to my dining room!

-Are you having a Easter gathering or going to one?
+Are you having an Easter gathering or going to one?